 - Tip: I almost always make extra date paste because it is easier to blend a larger batch of dates.
 The extra date puree is a great way to naturally sweeten recipes without added sugar.

 This is a level 3 recipe (weight maintenance and active lifestyles).
-There are ways to eat healthy that are both higher and lower in calories.
+Both low calorie and high calorie recipes can be healthiest, depending on your goals.
+I hope I’ve shown here how a smoothie with healthy ingredients can be a good choice for gaining weight.
+When someone who is overweight tells me they primarily eat healthily, I believe them.
+It's not too difficult to maintain a calorie excess by including a lot of the energy-dense healthy food choices.
+Focusing on these same foods can help someone who wants to gain weight.
 One serving of this healthy smoothie has more calories than a decent-sized meal.
-It’s best for those looking to gain weight or who are having trouble maintaining a healthy weight.
-To bump the calories up even more, garnish the smoothie with the optional peanuts and swap the 2% milk for whole milk.
-This smoothie is super thick!
+It’s a super smoothie recipe for weight gain.
+To bump the calories up even more, garnish the smoothie with the optional peanuts and whipped cream.
+You can also swap the 2% milk for whole milk.
+One more thing: this smoothie is super thick!
 I recommend serving it with either a spoon or extra-wide smoothie straws.
 I’ve linked to the straws I use in the equipment section above.
 Nutrition information is for one serving of the recipe.

 This avocado smoothis for weight gain recipe has been updated from 2020 with new photos and more nutrition information!
 Enjoy!